schmidt-software/KeenWrite/docs/skins.md

 # Modena

-The basic theme used by the application is _Modena Light_.
+The basic look used by the application is _Modena Light_.
 Typically we only need to override a few classes to completely change the application's look and feel.
 For a full listing of available styles see the OpenJDK's [Modena CSS file](https://github.com/openjdk/jfx/blob/master/modules/javafx.controls/src/main/resources/com/sun/javafx/scene/control/skin/modena/modena.css).